University College Studies (UCS)

 UCS 4933.
 Internship in Prelaw Studies.
 (0-0) 3 Credit Hours.

-Course designed to serve as a pre-professional experience for students who may want to attend law school.
-The internship will provide students a learning experience at a law firm, in a legal department of a corporation, government agency, or non-profit organization.
-The internship course will be under the direction of a faculty member of University College.
+The course is designed to serve as a pre-professional experience for students pursuing law school.
+The internship course will expose students to the law and intentional experiential learning at a law firm or in a corporation's legal department, a non-profit organization's legal office, or a government agency's legal section (courts and public law agencies).
+The internship course will be under the direction of a faculty member of the University College.